 If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance.

-The AutoPhone magnet and MultiTool (which has a built-in magnet) should be kept at least 30 cm away from the implant, e.g. do not carry it in your breast pocket.
+The Auto Phone magnet and MultiTool (which has a built-in magnet) should be kept at least 12 in. away from the implant, e.g. do not carry it in a breast pocket.